ijacksondesign/Horiseon/README.md

     1. Replaced multiple styles with universal styles to get rid of repetive CSS code

 ## Final Result <a name="results"></a>
-After refactoring, Horiseon's website still looks and functions the same, but if one was to view their code they would find it to be more accessibility not just for other developers but for search engines and screen readers as well.
+After refactoring, Horiseon's website still looks and functions the same, but if one was to view the code they would find it to be more accessible, not just for other developers but for search engines and screen readers as well.

-The files now follow semantic elements giving better description to the various sections along with several comments dictating where sections begin and end.
+The files now use semantic elements giving better description to the various sections along with several comments dictating where sections begin and end.

 ## Reflection <a name="reflection"></a>
 I think this project was a good example of being able to accomplish a task in multiple ways.
 While the original code still worked and functioned fine, there were still ways that it was able to be improved upon.